robthompson16/support-for-early-career-teachers/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-1-ect-evidence.md

 need extra support from me.

-**Teacher 2:** After I have taught a key skill, I ask specific questions in the lesson, which I will have prepared in advance, to check pupils' understanding.
+**Teacher 2:** After I have taught a key skill, I ask specific questions in the lesson, which I will have prepared in advance, to check pupils’ understanding.
 I word my questions to help me identify specific misconceptions which I can then pre-empt in the planning process.
 This is a quick way of assessing pupils’ understanding and misconceptions in all lessons and means that I don’t have to spend hours and